http://www.aaa.com:8080/web1

 You can also view the full syntax and options of the subcommand by

-typing asadmin help delete-transport
+typing asadmin help delete-transport at the command line.

 The following topics are addressed here:

-Use the create-http-listener
+Use the create-http-listener subcommand or the

-subcommand in remote mode to create a
+create-network-listener subcommand in remote mode to create a

 listener.
 These subcommands provide backward compatibility and also